paradoxical-autumn/ACA/README.md

 - You were asked to install this for no valid reason.

 ACA gives *anyone* (in your session) complete access to any and all creations spawned in a world, therefore you must only use it with people you __trust__.
+One such example of a risk, is that avatar protections can be **_ENTIRELY_** removed without consent!

 Paradoxical Autumn and other contributors do not take liability for any misusage of this plugin or any damage caused from usage of the plugin.